evennia/evennia/docs/source/Setup/Configuring-NGINX-for-SSL-with-Evennia.md

 	listen [::]:4040 ssl;
 	listen 4040 ssl;

 	ssl_certificate  /path/to/your/cert/file;
 	ssl_certificate_key  /path/to/your/cert/key;

-	# connect to Evennia's internal telnet port
+	# connect to Evennia's internal NON-SSL telnet port
 	proxy_pass localhost:4000;
+	# forwards the connection IP - requires --with-stream-realip-module
+	set_real_ip_from $realip_remote_addr:$realip_remote_port
 }
 ```
 Players can now connect with telnet+SSL to your server at `example.com:4040` - but *not* to the internal connection of `4000`.

-> ***!
-IMPORTANT: The default front page will be WRONG.*** It will show players that they can connect via normal telnet to port 4000, but in fact they will need to connect with telnet+SSL to 4040.
-You will need to change the `index.html` template and update the telnet section (NOT the telnet ssl section) to display the correct information.
+> ***IMPORTANT: With this configuration, the default front page will be WRONG.*** You will need to change the `index.html` template and update the telnet section (NOT the telnet ssl section!) to display the correct information.

 ## Don't Forget!